HallLabs/tracy_matdb/docs/matdbyml.rst

         Ag: '_pv'

 - `name` is the name of the `ase` calculator to be used.
-Currently only Vasp, and Quippy calculators (**Quippy was deleted but VASP contains QUIP package**) are support.
+Currently only Vasp (VASP also contains QUIP package) is supported.
 - `nsw` an example INCAR parameter for VASP.
 - `pp` lets the `ase` calculator know which potential types are in use.